-38 Outline any formal procedure for notifying agreements containing vertical restraints to the authority responsible for antitrust enforcement.
+44 Outline any formal procedure for notifying agreements containing vertical restraints to the authority responsible for antitrust enforcement.

-In line with the modernisation reforms effected by the EU in May 2004, the UK abolished the notification system that previously existed under the CA. Subject to the making of requests for guidance in novel cases (question 39), a notification of a vertical restraint is therefore not possible.
-Note, however, that it is possible to apply to the OFT for immunity from fines in relation to resale price maintenance practices (see question 16).
+In line with the modernisation reforms effected by the European Union in May 2004, the United Kingdom abolished the notification system that previously existed under the CA. Subject to the making of requests for guidance in novel cases (see question 45), a notification of a vertical restraint is therefore not possible.
+Note, however, that it is possible to apply to the OFT for immunity from fines in relation to resale price maintenance practices (see question 19).